To the Batmobile Let's Go: Background

 Todd Terry began as a hip hop DJ in his native Brooklyn, New York City in the early 1980s, but became interested in house music as it evolved in New York and Chicago, and in 1987 he released his first house single, "Alright Alright", before working with rap group the Jungle Brothers on "I'll House You" (1988), a fusion of hip hop and house that helped establish Terry's following.
 The producer followed this with a string of club hits throughout 1988 under different aliases, including The Todd Terry Project, Royal House, Sound Design and Black Riot, while working in a style of house music that featured a strong New York flavour, mixing Latin elements, hard percussion and intricate rhythms.
 The use of separate pseudonyms freed the producer to "work for different labels and to get his product into the shops without competing with himself".

-Terry signed The Todd Terry Project to Fresh Records, a subsidiary of Sleeping Bag Records.
+Terry signed the Todd Terry Project to Fresh Records, a subsidiary of Sleeping Bag Records.
 His first single under the alias, "Bango" was released in March 1988 while Royal House's "Can You Party" was enjoying chart success.
 In basing the track on Dinosaur L's "Go Bang!"
 (1982), Terry became the first producer to sample the music of Arthur Russell, whose sound he deemed ideal to "get snippets from", and he titled the track as an inversion of "Go Bang!".
 Russell was displeased that Terry had not licensed the sample and after a meeting between the two musicians, Russell received half of the publishing rights.
 Along with "Can You Party" and Black Riot's "A Day in the Life", both released in the same period, "Bango" helped endear the house scene to Terry's intricate production style.
 The single reached number eight on Billboards Club Play Songs chart and was a popular import in the United Kingdom.
 After its official release there in May, it reached number 83 on the UK Singles Chart.
-The B-side, "Back to the Beat", used the beat of Reese & Santonio's "The Sound" (1987), prompting the latter duo to respond by covering "Back to the Beat" for a single.
+The B-side, "Back to the Beat", used the beat of Detroit techno act Reese & Santonio's "The Sound" (1987), prompting the latter duo to respond by covering "Back to the Beat" for a single, resulting in a sales split between their record and "Bango".

 In August 1988, John Leland described both tracks as having "[raided] the vocabulary of New York and Chicago house music, and [recombined] the best phrases".
 A double A-side single of "Just Wanna Dance" and "Weekend" appeared later in 1988.
 The former track samples Third World's "Now That We Found Love" (1978) while the latter is a cover of a 1978 song by Class Action.
 In November, the release topped the Club Play Songs chart, and reached number 56 in the UK.
 It also topped the Record Mirror Club Chart.
 Alternate club mixes of both tracks were released as a separate single.
 By the end of the year, Terry had become known as "Todd the God" to fans.